: bed & breakfast

 read more

 jeong laon.
-6 months ago
+1 year ago

 @kim hakkun.
 Wash, washed away, were every little bit of resounding, closed-door knocking grasps he still had with reality when the brown door of the bed and breakfast flunked open.
 How could this gaze that viewed the same male, dressed in ragged, distressed loose jeans and childish tees, differ now compared to a decade ago?
 Once, they held up proudly at the sight of the other with pure, unadulterated crinkles of joy in the corners.
 Yet now, Laon’s gaze was unfocused, dispersed like the burst of a dying star — a huge ball of built-up anticipation that died like its many expectations.